Listening and Learning Together

 Diversity and inclusivity is one of our priorities.
 Here are some of the advancements we have made so far:

-- We have updated our Equal Opportunities audit to include how we look at the recruitment of staff, rebalancing the underrepresentation of BAME applicants and working on creating a consciously inclusive recruitment strategy.
-An area we are already focusing on is ensuring this strategy is effective in drawing in applications from people of all demographics.
-We are working and learning from others who have made significant strides towards achieving this.
+• We updated our Equal Opportunities audit to include how we look at the recruitment of staff, rebalancing the underrepresentation of BAME applicants and working on creating a consciously inclusive recruitment strategy.

-We recognise that the positive developments outlined above do not mean we have completed our work in the area of promoting diversity and anti-racism, and our work is ongoing.
+We recognise that the positive developments outlined above do not mean we have completed our work in this area and our work is ongoing.

 Diversity and Inclusivity in the Curriculum